StarPlayrX/bigmac/README.md

 5. After about 45 - 60 minutes, the installer should be complete.

 ### Special Notes with Mac Pro Early 2008 and Metal AMD Cards
-1. Big Sur's video drivers are not compatible with the Penryn style CPU.
+1. Big Sur's AMD video drivers are not compatible with the Penryn style CPU.
 2. The Post Install script using MousSEE to emulate a couple instructions.
 3. This allows AMD Radeon cards that support Metal to be used on a MP3,1.
+4. Ironically, my AMD Radeon RX 580 Card works completely fine without a 4.2 emulator running in both Big Sur and Catalina.
+It even supports 4K@60Hz and a 4K boot screen with it being flashed.
+Simply awesome.

 ### Telemetry and Mac Pro Early 2008
 1. The telemetry plugin on Big Sur is not compatible with the Penryn style CPU.